Skip to main content

 The source of this letter can only be from the outgoing Foreign Affairs Permanent Secretary Thuita Mwangi, who is on record attacking the ICC and being part of the insidious shuttled diplomacy.
 Kenya representatives to the United Nations Machaira Kamau and Koki Muli are answerable to Mwangi Thuita.

-Mwangi is currently facing the charges of abuse of office, conspiracy to commit fraud and willful failure to comply with procurement rules in purchasing the Kenya Embassy and ambassador’s residence in Tokyo.
-Macharia and Koki are public officers paid through tax payers to advance and protect Kenya interests at United Nations but not to defend and perpetuate impunity.
-In compliance with law, Mwangi Thuita should have been suspended from holding any public office until his case is determined.
+Mwangi is currently facing charges of abuse of office, conspiracy to commit fraud and willful failure to comply with procurement rules in purchasing the Kenya Embassy and ambassador’s residence in Tokyo.
+Macharia and Koki are public officers paid through taxpayers to advance and protect Kenya's interests at the United Nations but not to defend and perpetuate impunity.
+In compliance with the law, Mwangi Thuita should have been suspended from holding any public office until his case is determined.
 He has not yet been suspended, explaining who protects him and sanctioned the writing of the letter.

 The Rome Statute dictates that a state seeking a finding of inadmissibility of cases before the ICC must satisfy the judges that it is genuinely investigating and prosecuting the same persons for the same conduct as that under investigation by the Office of the Prosecutor; that is the law and nothing short of that will suffice.

-The prosecutions at the ICC are a shining example of what can be achieved through human endeavors to seek justice.
+The prosecutions at the ICC are a shining example of what can be achieved through human endeavours to seek justice.
 These trials are Kenya’s Nuremberg moment.
-The trials endeavor to seal the primacy of the rule of law, due process and human rights for future generations.
+The trials endeavour to seal the primacy of the rule of law, due process and human rights for future generations.

 UN Security Council cannot and should not get involved in political considerations, neither should it ever stretch the interpretation of the norms adopted in Rome.
 Equally, the Council, its Members or any State for that matter should never seek to interfere with the judicial processes of the Court.